Turku-BioImaging/mouse-brain-alignment-tool/README.md

 # Mouse Brain Alignment Tool
-Processing of autoradiography (ARG) images from mouse brain tissue.
-This project includes a Napari-based user interface where ARG slides can be preprocessed and registered to Allen Brain Atlas regions.
+Semi-automated processing of autoradiography (ARG) images from mouse brain tissue.
+This project includes a [Napari](https://napari.org)-based user interface where ARG slides can be preprocessed and registered to [Allen Brain Atlas](https://portal.brain-map.org/) regions.

 <table>
   <tbody>
     <tr>